Vikass8125/Data-Science-Gen-AI-Projects/Data-Science-Projects/04-Data-Science-Google-Data-Analysis/README.md

 ## **2. Connecting to Google Trends**

-You initiate the Google Trends API connection using:
+I initiate the Google Trends API connection using:

 ```python
 from pytrends.request import TrendReq